jamiebrynes7/reddit-to-wordcloud/README.md

 The CLI tool can be ran with `python reddit2wordcloud.py --url=reddit_url --output=wordcloud.png`.
 You can optionally include a `--config` argument with a path to a JSON configuration file for the word cloud.
 An example of this config file can be found [here](config.json).

+## AWS Lambda

+Included in this repository is three Python scripts that can be used for AWS Lambda (serverless execution) of the script.
+The reason there are three is because of the Amazon's API Gateway timeout limits on requests.
+If you pass in a particularly large thread to the program, it will exceed this time limit, so the process was split into three.
+There are 2 user facing functions: one for kicking off the execution (`front-end`) and one for polling for success (`polling`).
+The third is the meat of the system and is not meant to be user facing.

 ### Building the AWS Lambda Package

+To build the AWS lambda packages, run `make package` to build all three AWS Lambda functions, or run `make package-front-end`, `make package-execute-service`, or `make package-polling` to build a specific one.